AhmedAlfahdi/ahmedalfahdi.github.io/src/pages/about.md

 # About Me

 Welcome!
-I'm passionate about web development, 3D graphics, and creating interactive experiences on the web.
+I'm Ahmed N. Alfahdi, a mechanical engineer tinkering with software and hardware for fun and productivity.

+A fresh Mechanical Engineering graduate from German University of Technology, which is affiliated with RWTH Aachen University in Germany.
+I am a passionate learner who is always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems.

 ## My Skills

+- **Engineering**: Mechanical Engineering, Hardware Tinkering
 - **Frontend Development**: HTML, CSS, JavaScript, TypeScript
 - **3D Graphics**: Three.js, WebGL
 - **Frameworks**: Astro, React, Vue
-- **Tools**: Git, VS Code, Blender
+- **Tools**: Git, VS Code, AutoHotkey
+- **Programming**: Python, C#

 ## Why This Website?